 I often think of “good works” as sacrifice.

-But what was sacrifice back then?
-It was religious ritual.
+But what was “sacrifice” back when these words were written It was religious ritual.

 No. “Sacrifice” and ritual were vital to these people.